DORAEMON : MEIKYÛ DAISAKUSEN

 s

-Doraemon: Meikyuu Daisakusen is a nice little game and is the first of two games featuring Doreamon for the PC Engine system.
-I personally prefer the other one, Doraemon: Meikyuu Daisakusen being only a blend in-between Bomberman and Space Panic.
-Graphics are cute and well drawn and there are enough power-ups to keep you busy for a while.
-Sadly mazes tend to look the same after a while, even if the time period changes.
-Not a bad game but just a bit dated I guess.
+Doraemon Meikyū Daisakusen is a nice little game and is the first of two games to feature Doreamon for the PC Engine system.
+I personally prefer the other one (the platform game), Meikyū Daisakusen being only a simple mixture between Bomberman and Space Panic (but not as fun as neither of them).
+Graphics are cute and well drawn, and there are enough power-ups to keep you busy for a while.
+But the mazes all look alike and the game quickly becomes a repetitive affair... it is also rather easy and not very challenging.
+So, all in all, there is nothing particularly bad about Doraemon Meikyū Daisakusen, but I just feel that a lot more could have been done with it.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING